Etyre/Engineered-Efficacy-/Learning Methodology.md

 ####First do it right, then do it smooth, then do it quiet, then do it fast

+Epistemic status:

 ####Finding Control Systems

+Epistemic status:

 Examples:

 - Touch typing -
+- Juggling -

+####Identify earlier and more subtle gradients / feedback mechanisms; make smaller earlier corrections

+Epistemic status:

+- Juggling: noticing it landing on my palm

+####Do a smaller thing, with greater ease-ness

+If the exercise that I've selected for myself feels frustrating, then it isn't the right exercise yet.

+####What you can't control, just predict

 ####Use a more sensitive instrument